mdx-workshop/mdx-submissions21/paper.md

 Compared with the original architecture, all ReLU activations are replaced by Gaussian Error Linear Units (GELU) [@gelu].

-The spectral branch takes the spectrogram obtained from an STFT over 4096 time steps, with a hop length of 1024.
+The spectral branch takes the spectrogram obtained from a STFT over 4096 time steps, with a hop length of 1024.
 Notice that the number of time steps immediately matches that of the output of the encoder of the temporal branch.
-In order to reduce the frequency dimension, we apply the same convolution as in the temporal branch, but along the frequency dimension.
+In order to reduce the frequency dimension, we apply the same convolutions as in the temporal branch, but along the frequency dimension.
 Each layer reduces by a factor of 4 the number of frequencies, except for the 5th layer, which reduces by a factor of 8.
 After being processed by the spectral encoder, the signal has only one "frequency" left, and the same number of channels and sample rate as the output of the temporal branch.

-The temporal and spectral representations are summed before going through a shared encoder/decoder layer which further reduces by 2 the number of time steps (using a kernel size of 4).
+The temporal and spectral representations are then summed before going through a shared encoder/decoder layer which further reduces by 2 the number of time steps (using a kernel size of 4).
-Its output serve both as the input of the temporal and spectral decoder.
+Its output serves both as the input of the temporal and spectral decoder.
 Hybrid Demucs has a dual U-Net structure, with the temporal and spectral branches having their respective skip connections.